amandabull/JavaScript-Projects/README.md

 **Tic-Tac-Toe Game**

 The classic game of tic-tac-toe.
-The user plays agains the computer, taking turns on who goes first.
+The user plays against the computer, taking turns on who goes first.
 There are sound effects added for entertainment.

 **Calculator**